 Historical

-During the 13th century, the seigneury of Verderonne belonged to the house of Villers-Saint-Paul, then one of the most illustrious in Beauvaisis.
+In the 13th century, the seigneury belonged to the house of Villers-Saint-Paul, then one of the most illustrious in Beauvaisis.

 In 1586, the sole heiress sold Verderonne to Gilles de l’Aubéspine.
-He will build his castle here, on the old foundations of the 13th century fortress, of which a trace has been preserved thanks to an engraving by Israel Silvestre.
+He will have his castle built there, on the old foundations of the 13th century, a trace of which has been preserved thanks to an engraving by Israel Silvestre.

-His grandson Claude de l’Aubespine obtained the marquisate of his land Verderonne because of his loyalty to the royal cause during the Fronde.
+His grandson Claude de l’Aubespine obtained the erection of his land of Verderonne as a marquisate because of his loyalty to the royal cause during the Fronde.

 Charles his son will be lord of Verderonne and Stors (Val-d’Oise).

-It was in 1725 that Etienne-Louis Marquis de Beaucourt and Verderonne (grandson of Charles) completed the construction of the castle, as it stands today.
+It was in 1725 that Etienne-Louis Marquis de Beaucourt and Verderonne (grandson of Charles) completed the construction of the castle.

 In 1733 the domain reached all its splendor for the visit of Saint-Simon to his Aubespine cousins.

-Five years later, however, covered in debt, the Marquis had to part ways with the casles of Verderonne.
-The buyer will be the Count of Andlau.
+Five years later, however, covered in debt, the Marquis had to separate from Verderonne.
+The buyer is the Count of Andlau.
 There will be some changes.
 He will marry Marie-Henriette de Polastron, lady-in-waiting to Mesdames.
 She will be exiled in 1746 by order of the King for having introduced a licentious book to the court.

 Their son Henri-Antoine married Geneviève Helvétius, the philosopher’s daughter.
 First cousin of the Comtesse de Polignac, née Polastron, he belonged to the first circle of Queen Marie-Antoinette.